 3. Give Great Customer Service

 Maybe it's all of the years that I waited tables, but I love when I get great customer service, and when individuals go that extra mile, they have won me over as a loyal patron for life.
 Conversely, give me bad customer service and you're in big trouble.
 Not only I will NOT shop with you again, but I will tell my friends and family about the awful experience that I had, and I may even take the time to write a negative review on Yelp.

-Need ideas on how to give good customer service?
-Here are 15 ways to rock your business with great customer service.
+Related Content: 15 ways to rock your business with great customer service

 4. Add Value

 With your blogging, newsletters and social media interactions, you need to be offering value to your audience.
 Not every update, post, and mailing should be about your business, and what you're selling, it needs to be more about giving back, offering tips and helpful information.
 Once you have mastered the art of adding value to your community, others will recommend it because of what you have to offer.

 Need a formula for success?
 Try this recipe: 20% self-promotion, 70% conversation and sharing of other's content and 10% experimentation.